kubernetes/community/keps/sig-network/0031-20181109-multicast-support.md

 ### Non-Goals

 - Requiring all plugins to support multicast.
+- Forcing all plugins to support only a least-common-denominator form of multicast.
-- Anything having to do with multicast on interfaces/networks other than the default cluster network.
+- Specifying anything having to do with multicast on interfaces/networks other than the default cluster network.

 ## Existing Work